kkasravi/IMDistributedWorker/README.md

 <pre>
 $ ./run_agent.sh
 </pre>
-1. Point your browser to localhost:8090
+1. Point your browser to localhost:8090.
+Click on start or status or config.
+An alert will display the completionTime.